charmoniumQ/PROBE/probe_src/tasks.md

   - Think about assumptions in analysis
   - Think about front-end and UI/UX
 - [ ] Set up CI
-  - [ ] Write [Justfiles](https://github.com/casey/just).
+  - [x] Write [Justfiles](https://github.com/casey/just).
 Each of the following should be a target:
-    - [ ] Format Nix code with alejandra.
+    - [x] Format Nix code with alejandra.
-    - [ ] Format Python code with Black (please add to `flake.nix`).
+    - [x] Format Python code with Black (please add to `flake.nix`).
-    - [ ] Check Python code with Ruff (please add to `flake.nix`).
+    - [x] Check Python code with Ruff (please add to `flake.nix`).
-    - [ ] Check Python code with Mypy.
+    - [x] Check Python code with Mypy.
-    - [ ] Run tests on the current machine.
+    - [x] Run tests on the current machine.
+  - [x] Write a CI script that uses Nix to install dependencies and run the Justfiles.
+  - [ ] Check (not format) code in Alejandra and Black.
+  - [ ] Reformat all Python code in Black.
+  - [ ] Figure out why tests don't work.
   - [ ] Run tests in an Ubuntu Docker container.
   - [ ] Run tests in a really old Ubuntu Docker container.
-  - [ ] Write a CI script that uses Nix to install dependencies and run the Justfiles.
 - [ ] Write microbenchmarking
   - [ ] Run performance test-cases in two steps: one with just libprobe record and one with just transcription.
 (3 new CLI entrypoints, described in comments in CLI.py)
   - [ ] Write interesting performance tests, using `benchmark/workloads.py` as inspiration.